nimshav/Open-Source-Humanities/README.md

 Step-by-step guide to install and set up your project locally:

-1. Install GitHub for desktop
+1. Install GitHub for desktop.
-2. Install Node.JS
+2. Install Node.js.
-3. Install code editor such as Visual Studio
+3. Install a code editor such as Visual Studio Code.
-4. Clone project to your local machine
+4. Clone the project to your local machine.
-5. Open the repository with editor
+5. Open the repository with the editor.
-6. Edit
+6. Edit and customize as needed.

 ---